-To make sure that we continue to provide young people with a unique opportunity to grow and develop through world class learning programmes, we need you to join our team.
-There are many ways to volunteer, so choose one that suits and experience SCOUTS for yourself.
+To ensure we continue to provide young people with a unique opportunity to grow and develop through world-class learning programmes, we need you to join our team.
+There are many ways to volunteer, so choose one that suits you and experience SCOUTS for yourself.

 You can volunteer as a Leader, Parent Helper or Committee Member.